toddm92/content/Packs/ThreatIntelligenceManagement/README.md

 * **Number of Expired Indicators:** Total amount of currently expired indicators.
 * **Active Indicators by Reputation:** A pie chart of active indicators grouped by reputation.
 * **Active Indicators by Type:** A pie chart of all active indicators grouped by indicator type.
+* **Incidents per feed:** Shows amounts of incidents opened with indicators that came from a feed, grouped by feed source, with the amount of False Positiev incidents and the ratio between them.